prateek-joshi/Game-of-Life/README.md

 ## Rules

 The Game of Life consists of a two dimensional grid (usually squares) consisting of **cells**, which are in either of two states: alive, or dead.
-Each cell interacts with its adjacent neighbours; at each step in time, the following transitions can occur:
+Each cell interacts with its adjacent neighbours; at each step in time, the following transitions can occur:<br/>
-1  Any live cell with two or three live neighbours survives.
+1  Any live cell with two or three live neighbours survives.<br/>
-2. Any dead cell with three live neighbours becomes a live cell.
+2. Any dead cell with three live neighbours becomes a live cell.<br/>
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.